G1b0r/MCASS/README.md

   - Remote control of end devices, so if it has a config changed it could be updated without the need to restart the device and go there physically (besides changing the hardware)
   - Runtime reconfiguration and restarts both on server and end device side.
 This way if a configuration got changed (eg: en device got a new sensor) we do not need to restart the entire server or device
   - And other ideas that may come with feature requests....
+  - *Also rework the end device and server side so multisensor (such as the BMP180) are handled on device end.
+(Currently they are handled on server side which puts unnecessary ammount of load on the server and would probably make it easier if it was handeld on device end.
+It would still need somethin on the server side but that would be on startup not during runtime, eg the message forwarder takes up a lot of resource just if-else conditions to fin dout which sensor's which value it is and would make a lot of this unnecessary if handled on device end*